Installation on Linux

 ### Anonymize your first images

-Follow instructions at [#anonymize-images-and-videos](https://doc.celantur.com/getting-started#anonymize-images-and-videos "mention").
+Follow instructions at [Getting Started](/container/getting-started.md#anonymize-images-and-videos).

 Start to integrate Celantur Container into your workflow with the various data ingestion modes:

-<table data-view="cards"><thead><tr><th></th><th></th><th></th><th data-hidden data-card-target data-type="content-ref"></th></tr></thead><tbody><tr><td></td><td><strong>Batch and Stream mode</strong></td><td></td><td><a href="../usage/batch-and-stream-mode">batch-and-stream-mode</a></td></tr><tr><td></td><td><strong>REST API mode</strong></td><td></td><td><a href="../usage/rest-api-v1-mode">rest-api-v1-mode</a></td></tr><tr><td></td><td><strong>TCP mode</strong></td><td></td><td><a href="../usage/tcp-mode">tcp-mode</a></td></tr></tbody></table>
+<table data-view="cards"><thead><tr><th></th><th></th><th></th><th data-hidden data-card-target data-type="content-ref"></th></tr></thead><tbody><tr><td></td><td><strong>Batch and Stream mode</strong></td><td></td><td><a href="/pages/iiet2gwTQcsmzQHN5m7V">/pages/iiet2gwTQcsmzQHN5m7V</a></td></tr><tr><td></td><td><strong>REST API mode</strong></td><td></td><td><a href="/pages/1kDwd1vwz9Vsw3JrdLqP">/pages/1kDwd1vwz9Vsw3JrdLqP</a></td></tr><tr><td></td><td><strong>TCP mode</strong></td><td></td><td><a href="/pages/LwShShWOdjwgQLVtReAS">/pages/LwShShWOdjwgQLVtReAS</a></td></tr></tbody></table>